-Marco, The Lancer, tactical and strategic genius, or just a fucking asshole who's only good for coming up with horrifyingly ruthless plans and complaining?
+Marco, The Lancer, tactical and strategic genius, or just an asshole who's only good for coming up with horrifyingly ruthless plans and complaining?

-Jake, skilled leader, or just some insecure jock who made everything up as he went along and led five child solders to their inevitable War-is-Hell mental breakdown?
+Jake, skilled leader, hardened manipulator who use his friends as tools, or just some insecure jock who made everything up as he went along and led five child solders to their inevitable War-is-Hell mental breakdown?

 David, a lost and confused boy who's had his life completely destroyed and doesn't know if he can trust his "saviors", or a ruthless sociopath who has no qualms about murder and doesn't give a damn about the human race as long as he's safe?